How do reviews of TV shows with diverse casting compare to those without?

 Reviews of shows with a non-diverse cast

-In contrast, reviews of TV shows that lacked diversity were 8.1x more likely to be described as overrated.
+In contrast, reviews of TV shows that lacked diverse casting were 8.1x more likely to be described as overrated.
 People claimed to have never understood the hype around the likes of Friends, How I Met Your Mother or Succession, often referring to the homogeneity of plots and characters.

 Rather than mentioning any educational or relatable aspects of these non-diverse casts, audiences discussed which characters were annoying, whiny or the funniest.
 This implies that viewers form their opinions based on behaviors or personality traits, as opposed to a character’s intrinsic qualities like racial background, sexual orientation or gender.